yasirsiddiqui/ZfrPusher/README.md

 Introduction
 ------------

-ZfrPusher is a Zend Framework 2 that integrates with Pusher, a service on the cloud that brings real-time to your applications.
+ZfrPusher is a Zend Framework 2 module that integrates with Pusher, a service on the cloud that brings real-time to your applications.

 Installation
 ------------